 The formats of briefing notes vary widely.
 They could be memos, reports, letters or binders.
 They could be one page long or a hundred.
 If the user is a cabinet minister or a senior executive, the format might be rigidly defined and limited to one or two pages.
 If the user is a colleague, the format might be entirely up to you.

 Whatever the nature of the briefing note you are preparing, great latitude will exist for you to improve its effectiveness.
-WritingForResults.net is designed to help you use that latitude to maxium benefit.
+WritingForResults.net is designed to help you use that latitude to maximum benefit.

 What Writing for Results is All About

 Writing for Results fills a gap in the bookshelf.
-It provides guidance you cannot find elsewhere on how to prepare a briefing at any level, whether it be for your immediate supervisor, a colleague or the president of your organization.
+It provides guidance you cannot find elsewhere on how to prepare a briefing at any level, whether it be for your immediate supervisor, a colleague, a senior exeuctive or your minister.

 Some people write to put their thoughts on paper.
 Others write to discover what their thoughts are.
 Most people do both to varying degrees, depending on what they’re writing about.
 Whatever your approach, Writing for Results provides tools that will streamline the process and enhance its effectiveness.